yshmarov/yshmarov.github.io/_posts/2022-07-07-checkbox-mass-update-records.md

 `data: {controller: "form-reset"})` - so that old selected checkboxes are not checked on page refresh.
 [See how to use `form_reset_controller.js` here.]({% post_url 2022-05-29-gem-city-state %}){:target="blank"}

-**IMPORTANT** Different form buttons can send a different param to the controller.
-Based on this you will be able to handle different bulk actions
+**IMPORTANT:** Different form buttons can send a different param to the controller.
+Based on this you will be able to handle different bulk actions:
 * `form.button type: :submit, value: :active` => `params[:button] == 'active'`
 * `form.submit "disabled"` => `params[:commit] == "disabled"`